DeonteVanterpool/nolatabs-chrome-extension/documentation/command-pallete-documentation.md

 aliases: localsave (main)

 ## cd
-Change to a different repository
+Clear tabs and change to a different repository
 aliases: open (main)

 ## init
-Creates a new repository from the current window
+Creates a new repository from the current window's tabs
 aliases: initialize (main)

-## create
+## mkrepo
-Creates a new repository in a new window
+Clear tabs and create new repository in current window
 aliases: new (main)

 ## status